Competitive Kill-and-Restart and Preemptive Strategies for Non-Clairvoyant Scheduling: Preliminaries

-However, observe that such strategies may not be implementable, e.g., on a Turing machine, as the above definition allows for an infinite number of probings in an infinitesimally small time range.
+However, observe that such strategies may not be implementable, e.g., on a Turing machine, as the above definition allows for an infinite number of probings in a bounded time range.
+On the other hand, a deterministic kill-and-restart strategy without infinitesimal probing cannot be constant-competitive.
+To see this, consider an arbitrary algorithm $ALG$, and assume without loss of generality that the first job it probes is the first job presented in the input.
+Denote by $t>0$ the first probing time, and consider the instance $I_\epsilon=\big((t, \epsilon t,\ldots,\epsilon t),(1,\ldots,1)\big)$ with $n$ unit weight jobs.
+By construction, $ALG$ processes the first job without aborting it, so $ALG\geq nt + n(n-1)/2\cdot t \epsilon = nt+\mathcal{O}(\epsilon)$.
+On the other hand $\opt$ schedules the job in SPT order, yielding $\opt=n(n-1)/2\cdot t \epsilon + (n-1)t\epsilon+t=t+\mathcal{O}(\epsilon)$.
+Hence, $\alg/\opt$ approaches $n$ as $\epsilon\to 0$.
 This subtlety is in fact inherent to all scheduling problems with unknown processing times or search problems with unknown distances.

 We discuss in Section~\ref{sec:upperbound} that no deterministic kill-and-restart strategy can be constant-competitive without infinitesimal probing, as there is no lower bound on the processing times at time $0$.
 On the other hand, infinitesimal probing can be avoided if we know a lower bound on the $p_j$'s, thus turning the strategies analyzed in this paper into implementable ones.

 We denote by $Y_j^{\alg*}(I, t)$ the total time for which the machine has been busy processing job~$j$ until time~$t$ in the schedule constructed by the strategy~$\alg*$ on the instance~$I$.